sehlen-bsi/botan-docs/docs/audit_report/src/00_09_introduction.rst

         modules listed in the script.
      7. Adapt the paragraph under the enumeration of audited modules to reflect notable changes.
+     (TODO: The list below still reflects Botan 3.12.0 and must be regenerated for 3.13.0.)

 .. list-table::